> For the complete documentation index, see llms.txt.

 A skills registry is a central library of reusable skills that platform teams publish and developers consume across the organization.
 Instead of each squad maintaining its own prompts and instructions, approved skills live in Port and sync to developer machines or load at runtime through Port AI.

-This page covers the platform-team workflow: organizing skills, enforcing distribution, and keeping skills in sync with Git.
+This page covers the platform-team workflow: organizing skills and keeping skills in sync with Git.
 For skill concepts and runtime loading, see the Skills overview and Enrich Port AI with skills.
+To measure which skills teams actually use, see Skills usage analytics.

 What the registry solves